randomprototype/QPOP_SOFTWARE/README.md

 ## Access to the application

-For immediate access to the WM Policy Software, please visit our user-friendly interface at:
+For immediate access to the software, please visit our user-friendly interface at:

 [https://yanribeirodemelo-quasiperiodicmaintenacepolicy-main-i5l5xs.streamlit.app/](https://yanribeirodemelo-quasiperiodicmaintenacepolicy-main-i5l5xs.streamlit.app/)